embedly/embedly-docs/mirage/endpoints/1/image/resize.rst

 Mirage Image Resize API
 =======================
-Resize images to to width or height.
-Aspect ratio will always be perserved, so you shouldn't expect to receive an image with the specified dimensions.
-If width and height are omitted, then we will simply proxy the image.
+Resize images to a specified width or height.
+Aspect ratio will always be preserved, so you shouldn't expect to receive an image with the exact specified dimensions.
+If width and height are omitted, then the image will simply be proxied.

 Example call (1 URL)::